-- 2.1.
-To Qualify for "Top Ranking Mare Competition" a horse must be a mare - 2.2.
-The ESNZ identification Papers ('IP') must be completed and the breeding must be completed with Sire, Dam and Sire of Dam as a minimum..
-Any exceptions to this rule will only be made in a written application to ESNZ giving a full reason for the inability to establish the breeding.
-No reason needs to be given by ESNZ for declining to give permission for horses not having proof of breeding taking part in the Series. - 2.3.
-No points will be given to any horse where the person responsible does not provide proof of age and/or breeding records as per 2.2 above

-- 3.1.
-Mares accumulate points throughout the season irrespective of riders. - 3.2.
-Mares accumulate points in Premier League and Grand Prix Series by finishing in the top 6 positions where they gain respective Series points.
+- 2. Qualification - 2.1.
+To Qualify for "Top Ranking Mare Competition" a horse must be a mare. - 2.2.
+The ESNZ identification Papers ('IP') must be completed and the breeding must be completed with Sire, Dam and Sire of Dam as a minimum. - 2.3.
+No points will be given to any horse where the person responsible does not provide proof of age and/or breeding records as per 2.2 above. - 3.
+Participation - 3.1.
+Mares accumulate points throughout the season irrespective of riders - 3.2.
+Mares accumulate points in Premier League and Grand Prix Series by finishing in the top 6 positions where they gain respective Series points. - 4.
+Competition - 4.1.

-- 4.1.
 The competition is for mares with the highest placing's in the Premier League Series and the Grand Prix Series. - 4.2.
 The Top Ranking Mare will be the horse with the highest number of points in the best 12 competition scores from the Premier League and the Grand Prix Series. - 4.3.
-If two or more mares are placed equally Series the winner will be determined as the best placed mare from the Series held at the National Championships.
+If two or more mares are placed equally Series, the winner will be determined as the best placed mare from the Series held at the National Championships. - 4.4.
+This Summer Series cannot commence before 1st August and must conclude at the Summer Series Final Show as per Jumping Series General Conditions 2.2 - 5.
+Prizes - 5.1.

-5.1.
 Prizes will be awarded at the discretion of the ESNZ Jumping board.

-Leading NZ Jumping Stallion
+Leading NZ Jumping Stallion Summer Series